Procedural fairness hard to prove without investigation

 "Prior to the Fair Work Act's introduction, that was a concept that really came through the industrial commissions' case law, but now it's been enshrined in the legislation.
 That introduces a whole new dynamic to the investigation process," he says.

 HR Daily has previously hosted a webinar on effective workplace investigations.
-Click here to watch it (HRD Plus Gold subscription required), or here to order a copy from our online store.
+Click here to watch it (HR Daily Premium subscription required), or here to order a copy from our online store.